xdrpp/stc/stc.1.md

 transactions, as well as for querying signers with the `-l` option.

 `-nopass`
-:	Never prompt for a password, so assume an empty password anyone is required.
+:	Never prompt for a passphrase, so assume an empty passphrase anytime one is required.

-`-o` _file`
+`-o` _file_
 :	Specify a file in which to write the output.
 The default is to send the transaction to standard output unless `-i` has been supplied.  `-i` and `-o` are mutually exclusive, and can only be used